Parvin16/sd_training/readme.md

 * **Core** - a core comprises a logical execution unit and functional units.
 It able to independently execute programs or threads.
 Consists of main logics.
 * **Die** - is the formal term for the square of silicon containing an integrated circuit that has been cut out of the wafer.

-+ **Macro and Foundry IP's**:
+**Macro and Foundry IP's**

 ![note1day0](https://user-images.githubusercontent.com/118954022/203972752-ff83fa9e-0606-4701-8380-ad3f4b81ec4c.jpg)

 * **Macro** - Hard macro, firm macro and soft macro are all known as IP (Intellectual property).
 They are optimized for power, area and performance.
 They can be purchased and used in your ASIC or FPGA design implementation flow.
 Soft macro is flexible for all type of ASIC implementation.
 Soft macros are synthesizable register transfer level (RTL) design forms, have more flexibility, and can be configured compared to hard complex macros.
 Using Soft macros in the design is a risk factor because of its being unpredictable behavior in timing, performance and power
 * **Foundry IP's** - all Intellectual Property, regardless of when or for what purpose it is developed, pertaining to genetic components, pathways, and strains; and methods and tools for design, genetic engineering, testing and/or small-scale fermentation of microbial strains.Has higher value compared to macro.

 --------------------------------------------------------------------------------------------------